Charleston Area Medical Center

 Interventional Cardiology Fellowship Program

-Charleston Area Medical Center (CAMC) has a rich history of providing nationally recognized, high-quality, state-of-the-art cardiovascular care.
-The Interventional Cardiology Fellowship Program is part of an academic initiative to ensure we can continue providing the best quality cardiovascular care to the patients we serve in Southern WV while at the same time enhancing the academic patient care culture with a clinical learning environment that values professionalism, evidence-based care models, multidiscipline teams, research, collegiality, diversity, innovation, compassion and strong core values.
+The Interventional Cardiology Fellowship Program will support CAMC’s rich history of providing nationally recognized, high-quality, state-of-the-art cardiovascular care to the patients we serve in Southern WV while preparing fellows for clinical or academic practice.
+The program strives to enhance the academic patient care culture in a clinical learning environment that values professionalism, evidence-based care models, multidiscipline teams, research, collegiality, diversity, innovation, compassion, and strong core values.

-1. Provide guideline-based interventional recommendations for an array of cardiovascular diseases, including but not limited to: coronary artery disease, peripheral vascular disease and structural heart disease.
+1. Provide guideline-based interventional recommendations and state-of-the-art interventional procedural experience needed to provide high quality, cost-effective, autonomous care for an array of cardiovascular diseases, including but not limited to: coronary artery disease, peripheral vascular disease, and structural heart disease.

-6. Prepare the fellow in early disease diagnosis; preventive guideline-based medical therapy; appropriate and rapid interventional options such as percutaneous angioplasty/stent; appropriate surgical referral; appropriate use of mechanical circulatory support (Left ventricular support such a Impella and ECMO); and timely follow up.
+2. Develop the fellow’s skills in outpatient and inpatient evaluation of early disease diagnosis, preventive guideline-based medical therapy, appropriate and rapid interventional options such as percutaneous angioplasty/stent, appropriate surgical referral, appropriate use of mechanical circulatory support (Left ventricular support such a Impella and ECMO), and timely follow up.

-7. Educate the fellow on the fundamentals of clinical research, by providing the necessary resources and support to learn, gather data, and publish studies.
+4. Educate the fellow on the fundamentals of quality initiatives, health care disparities, and clinical research, by providing the necessary resources and support to learn, gather data, and publish studies.
 The fellow will be able to effectively apply this knowledge to patient care and/or pursue an academic career.

-9. Prepare the fellow to be a leader in the region and, in the case of a gifted fellow, cultivate leadership skills on a national and international level.
+6. Prepare the fellow to be a mentor to others, a leader in the region and, in the case of a gifted fellow, cultivate leadership skills on a national and international level.